 Anti-malware software acts to protect against and remove malicious content from individual computers and IT systems.
 This includes viruses, worms, rootkits, ransomware, Trojan horses, and anything else that’s purpose is to wreak havoc on your machine.
 As attacks from cyber criminals become more advanced, so does anti-malware technology.

 Malware can wiggle its way into your system through e-mail attachments, websites, downloads of pirated music and movies, IM message attachments, and dozens of other ways.
-The effects of malware can range from a nuisance, like sending SPAM messages using your e-mail account, to a full-blown disaster, like the corruption of important files or even identity theft.
+The effects of malware can range from a nuisance, like sending SPAM messages using your e-mail account, to a full-blown disaster, like the corruption of important files, identity theft and even loss of data.
 Anti-malware software scans your computer’s files, the webpages you visit and the media you download to keep your browsing experience as safe as possible.
 If you do however suffer data loss you would require software for data recovery rather than antimalware software.

 How Does Malware Removal Software Work?